 If you have any question do not hesitate to contact us.
 The mailing list of our project is firstname.lastname@example.org.
 To contact a specific member you can visit this page.
 The public available code is published in GitHub.
 Moreover you can also follow us on Twitter.

 Contributions : This QA system was mainly developed by me, Dennis Diefenbach a PhD student in the Laboratoire Huber Curien at the University Jean Monet in Saint-Etienne under the supervision of Pierre Maret and Kamal Singh (both from Laboratoire Huber Curien) .
 I want to thank the following people for their contributions.
 I want to thank Shanzay Amjad (University of Ottawa), for her great work on the UI.
 She worked with me as an internship student for 4 month and we really made big progress.
 Moreover Niousha Hormozi (University of Athens) for collaborating on the "Did you mean" functionality over DBpedia that allows the user to interact with the system in the case of ambigous questions.
 The QA system is integrated into Qanary, an architecture for combining components of QA system that was developed by Andreas Both (industrial partner from DATEV eG), Kuldeep Singh (Frauenhofer IAIS) and myself.
 Andreas Both also helped in many situations solving technical problemes I encountered.
 His advise was/is always very usefull.
 I want to thank Andreas Thalhammer (Karlsruhe Institute of Technology) for providing the entity summarization service, a nice component that increases the UI experience.
 Moreover we are using his page-rank numbers to rank the entities in case of list answers over DBpedia.
-I want to thank José M. Giménez-García for helping adapting the systems to spanish and Pedro Migliatti for adapting it to Portuguese and Vincent Chun Lu for adapting it to Chinese!
+I want to thank José M. Giménez-García for helping adapting the systems to spanish, Pedro Migliatti for adapting it to Portuguese and Vincent Chun Lu for adapting it to Chinese!
 Finally I want to thank the system administrator staff at the Laboratoire Huber Curien, this includes Thomas Gautrais, Fabrice Allibe and Christophe Vereecke.
 That's it!
 I hope I didn't forget anybody!